samaradel/www_threefold/www.threefoldtoken.com/content/home/b_block_intro_home.md

 # First column
-header_1 = "Each Token is backed by real assets and real utility: they are the payment mechanism for buying and selling IT capacity on our grid." image_1_header = "backed" image_1 = "backed.png" author_1 = ""
+header_1 = "The Token is designed to have real utility: they are the payment mechanism for buying and selling IT capacity on our grid." image_1_header = "backed" image_1 = "backed.png" author_1 = ""